ESSENTIAL DUTIES AND RESPONSIBILITIES include the following. Other duties may be assigned.

 Compliance with Service Definitions, Federal and State Foster Care rules and regulations to ensure program compliance

 Updates Foster Care training manuals to include LGBTQ-affirming language and resources

 Compliance with the upkeep/file maintenance of all active and terminated foster parent files

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This person must be knowledgeable in the needs and challenges that LGBTQ-identifying youth face in their communities and specifically in the foster care system.
 They must be extremely supportive to foster parents' needs when working with these youth and the supports they will need to be linked with.
 Must be dedicated to ensuring a safe space for LGBTQ youth in the foster homes that are assigned to work with these youth and be willing to be an advocate for these youth in all settings.

 EDUCATION and/or EXPERIENCE

-While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; stoop, kneel, crouch, or crawl; talk or hear; and taste or smell.
-The employee frequently is required to climb or balance.
-The employee must frequently move up to 100 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee frequently is required to sit.
+Specific vision abilities required by this job include close vision, and ability to adjust focus.